 “Should I buy a house now?”
-Those are the tormented words of one of my buddies who’s been on the fence longer than that Humpty Dumpty fella.
+Those are the tormented words of one of my buddies who’s been on the fence longer than Humpty Dumpty.
 And you guys know what happened to him.
 So if you’ve found yourself asking the same question, you’re in luck.
 Today we’re putting this question to bed!

 Why you’re asking the “should I buy a house now” question.

-I mean, there’s nothing worse than splurging on a brand new sound system, only to find out it went on sale the very next day.
-Except, this is about 1000x more money.
+I mean, there’s nothing worse than splurging on a brand new gadget, only to find out it went on sale the very next day.
+Except, a house is about 1000x more money.

 I was plagued with this question too.